No. 9 Maryland starts quickly in 107-52 rout of Quinnipiac

 COLLEGE PARK, Md.
-(AP) — Shakira Austin scored all 16 of her points in the first half, and No. 9 Maryland dominated the inside against Quinnipiac in a 107-52 rout Sunday.
+(AP) — A loss and a stressful victory earlier in the season helped make Maryland a better team moving forward.

+Wasting no time in taking control against Quinnipiac, the ninth-ranked Terrapins built a big lead early and rolled to a 107-52 victory Sunday.

-The Terrapins (5-1) led 24-7 after the first quarter and by 21 at halftime in their fourth straight victory.
+Maryland (5-1) led 24-7 after the first quarter and by 21 at halftime in its fourth straight victory.

+Two weeks earlier, the Terrapins plodded through a 63-54 defeat at home against then-No. 9 South Carolina.
+Maryland then squeezed past James Madison by two points after trailing by 19 in the fourth quarter.

+The Terps followed the loss with three straight blowout wins, quickly ending any suspense by taking charge at the outset.
+Maryland outscored Delaware, George Washington and Quinnipiac in the first quarter by a collective 76-26 score.

+“You can take a lot of team’s will out early when you have those kind of starts,” Frese said.
+“I just love seeing the growth of our team.”

-The 6-foot-5 Austin went 7 for 8 from the floor and grabbed seven rebounds to help Maryland finish with a 41-31 advantage on the boards.
+Against Quinnipiac, Shakira Austin scored all 16 of her points in the first half.
+The 6-foot-5 went 7 for 8 from the floor and grabbed seven rebounds to help Maryland finish with a 41-31 advantage on the boards.

 Six players scored in double figures for Maryland, including freshmen Ashley Owusu with 19 and Diamond Miller with 17.
 The taller Terrapins had 56 points in the paint compared with 16 for the Bobcats.